sweirich/sweirich-webpage/cv/service.md

 ## Journal Leadership

-- Editorial Board of ACM TOPLAS, 2019-present.
+- Associate Editor of ACM TOPLAS, 2019-present.
 - Editorial Board of Logical Methods in Computer Science, 2016-present.
 - Editor of Journal of Functional Programming, 2011-2017.
 - Guest Editor (with Zhenjiang Hu, Shin-Cheng Mu), Progress in Informatics.
 Special Issue on Advanced Programming Techniques for